symfony/symfony-docs/deployment.rst

     `Symfony plugin`_ is a plugin to ease Symfony related tasks, inspired by `Capifony`_ (which works only with Capistrano 2).

-`sf2debpkg`_
-    Helps you build a native Debian package for your Symfony project.

-Basic scripting
-    You can use shell, `Ant`_ or any other build tool to script the deploying of your project.

 Common Post-Deployment Tasks
 ----------------------------